Archive for the 'Closet' Category

 • Does it fit?
 If not, is it within a reasonable number of size ranges of my current size to keep it?

 Now that you have determined which fall and winter clothes you will be holding on to, it’s time to consider where to store them.
 If space allows, simply move the off season clothing to the back of the closet, bringing the spring and summer clothes to the front of the closet.
 Then, rotate them back as the season’s change.
-Alternatively, you can move your off season clothes from your closet to a spare closet.
+Alternatively, you can move off season clothes from your closet to a spare closet.
 If you don’t have room within a closet, consider purchasing a freestanding closet to store in your finished basement, finished attic or guestroom.
 Finally, you can store your off season clothes in a bin labeled with your name and “Fall/Winter Clothes”.

 Before storing away off-season clothes, take these 3 simple steps to protect them: Clean, Contain, and Repel.